-(1-3 Paragraphs and/or table): This section of your proposal should include a detailed list of reagents and supplies you will need to complete your research.
-If you have specific needs, include the manufacturer, item number, and cost in your list.
-This section should also include any specific lab space or equipment your project will require.
-In addition, consider whether or not you will need additional expertise and/or scientific mentors.
-If so, who will you use?
-What do you need them for?
-How much time do you anticipate needing?

-operating at maximum cost efficiency is a prime strategical factor in mission planning and aerospace engineering.
+Maximum cost efficiency is a prime strategical factor in mission planning and aerospace engineering.
 In organizational and operational production, budgets are high due to outside manufacturing costs that occur when offering bids for outside organizations to design working high-performance airspace equipment and hardware.

 In the laboratory environment at the academic level costs in developing and designing new technology and hardware systems can be maintained through the use of in-house manufacturing, volunteer or credited student labor, and networking within our student and faculty community for sourcing equipment.
 The focus of these experiments specifically designed to be modular and reusable.

 When researching new methods through physics, chemistry, and engineering, test environments specific to the application sometimes need to be fabricated.

-While we have an external resource Pasco in which we can rely on for some of our calibration equipment including a wave driver sound plates and a function generator, some of the equipment needed for this experiment must be engineered in-house.
+While we have an external resource Pasco in which we can rely on for some of our calibration equipment including a wave driver sound plates and a function generator, some of the equipment needed for this experiment must be engineered in-house (Figure 4).
 The scientific team for this project has fabrication experience, both at the academic and industrial level.

-Hard Copy of Main Reference Materials:
+A. Hard Copy of Main Reference Materials: